kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 $$
 where each $\hat{y}_i$ is converted into an actual decision using (8).

 Having computed $\textbf{a}^L$​, we can compute a certain *loss* which indicates how well or badly our model predicts for a *single* training example.
-For a classification problems where *exactly* one of  $n^L$​ classes must be predicted (i.e. a Multi-Class classification problem), a commonly used loss function is the *categorical cross entropy*, which is defined as follows
+For classification problems where *exactly* one of  $n^L$​ classes must be predicted (i.e. a multi-class classification problem), a commonly used loss function is the *categorical cross entropy*, which is defined as follows

 $$